 - Look at the Visit Fylde Coast website homepage for more of the latest updates.

 - Love the Fylde Coast?
 Sign up for your weekly email newsletter.
 Packed full of interesting things it arrives in your inbox all 52 weeks of the year.

 - Join our Visit Fylde Coast Facebook Group

 2015 – Last Chance to see the Vulcan

 One of the world’s most popular aircraft, Vulcan XH558, made its final ever appearance in the North West at Blackpool Air Show in 2015.

 Watch the Vulcan in this video, flying low over Cleveleys beach, on its way to Blackpool Airshow on 9.8.15

-Vulcan XH558 was operated by the Vulcan to the Sky Trust (VTST).
-It was returned to the skies in 2007, following what’s believed to be the most ambitious technical restoration programme ever undertaken.
+Vulcan to the Sky Trust (VTST) operated Vulcan XH558.
+It returned to the skies in 2007, after what’s believed to be the most ambitious technical restoration programme ever undertaken.

 The charity raised more than £2 million each year to service and operate the aircraft, based at Robin Hood Airport.